Class studies ~ here are details of the topics that the children are studying this term.

 Year 2 classes

 In science children will be exploring living things and their habitats.
-A trip to Rye Meads Nature Reserve on the 4th July will reinforce their learning.
 In geography children will be locating and exploring the holiday destinations of Barnaby Bear; this will include localities in France, Netherlands, Norway, Australia and Sri Lanka.
 In Computing they will compare digital and non-digital sources of information to help their geographical research.
-The children’s poetry studies will focus on the poems of Allan Ahlberg.
+The children’s poetry studies will focus on the poems of Pie Corbett.
 In art they will develop their drawing, painting and sculpture work, based on their studies of patterns in buildings.
+Their work will include a study of the designer Charles Rennie Mackintosh.
 In design and technology children will be using textiles to make puppets.
 In religious education they will be exploring fundamental questions and the way different religions answer these.
-In music children will explore rhythm, timbre and dynamics, in the context of music around the world.
+In music children will explore rhythm, pitch and dynamics, in the context of music around the world.
 In P.E. children will be improving their games skills, and creating a dance.

 Across the school in English, all children will be focusing on writing imaginative and thoughtful texts, which are appropriate to task, reader and purpose.
 In mathematics, we continue to focus on improving children’s mental arithmetic ability and number fluency, alongside teaching other areas.